ThePowerfulProgrammer/Web-development/JS_GAMES/AttackDrone/README.md

 - **Accounting for player variance:** The game accommodates various input methods (mouse, touch, keyboard).
 Some players may not enjoy the variability in input methods.

 ## How to Install and Run the Project:
-1. Navigate to this URL and download the zip folder.
+1. Navigate to this [URL]:https://github.com/ThePowerfulProgrammer/WebGameDev/archive/refs/heads/main.zip  and download the zip folder.
 2. Unzip the folder in any location.
 The unzipped folder contains:
    - `index.html`
    - `style.css`